 \subsection{Ablation Studies}

 In order to evaluate the effectiveness of individual modules in LPT, we compare the full LPT framework with the following ablation settings. \begin{itemize}[leftmargin=*] \item \textbf{Ablation setting 1}.
 In this setting, the tester creates tests solely by maximizing their level of difficulty, without considering their meaningfulness.
 Accordingly, the second stage in LPT where the tester learns to perform a target-task by leveraging the created tests is removed.
-The tester directly learns a selection scalar $s(d)\in[0,1]$ for each example $d$ in the test bank without going through a data encoder or a test creator.
+The tester directly learns a selection scalar $s(d)\in[0,1]$ for each example $d$ in the test bank without going through a data encoder or test creator.
 The corresponding formulation is:

 where $S=\{s(d)|d\in D_{b}\}$.
 In this study, $\lambda$ and $\gamma$ are both set to 1.
 The data encoder of the tester is ResNet-18.
-For CIFAR-100, to avoid performance collapse because of skip connections, LPT is applied to P-DARTS.
-For CIFAR-10, LPT is applied to DARTS-2nd.

-\item \textbf{Ablation setting 2}.
-In this setting, in the second stage of LPT, the tester is trained solely based on the create test, without using the training data of the target task.
+For CIFAR-100, LPT is applied to P-DARTS and DARTS-2nd.
+For CIFAR-10, LPT is applied to DARTS-2nd. \item \textbf{Ablation setting 2}.
+In this setting, in the second stage of LPT, the tester is trained solely based on the created test, without using the training data of the target task.
 The corresponding formulation is: